- If SDK is used, signature is not required. Currently, Java, PHP, and C# SDKs have been provided.

 %2A, and change

-%7Eback to the tilde “~” to conform to the encoding rules described above.
+%7Eback to the tilde “~” to conform to the encoding rules.

-Follow the rules below to construct the string for signature calculation using the Canonicalized Query String constructed in the previous step:
+Follow the following rules to construct the string for signature calculation using the Canonicalized Query String constructed in the previous step:

 HTTPMethod + "&" +